 Alexander’s Prison

-Alexander’s Prison is a legendary place named after Alexander The Great and built during his invasion of Iran.
+Alexander’s Prison is a legendary place named after Alexander the Great and built during his invasion of Iran.
 Later, this 15th-century building turned into a school and is now hosting a museum & handicraft shop.
-In reality, no one ever confirmed whether Alexander The Great constructed this building.
+In reality, no one ever confirmed whether Alexander the Great constructed this building.
 Lovely area for a sunset stroll anyway – the light is amazing!

 I found the Grand Bazaar to be a special one, with unique leather handbag designs, concept-store-like vibes and trendy coffee shops that I would have expected from Tehran.